The best salmon river in England

 Three of the Tyne’s major tributaries are regulated by reservoirs, the Derwent, the Rede and the North Tyne.
-Kielder Reservoir at the head of the North Tyne has a major impact on river flow.
-Releases from the reservoir make the river more fishable.
+Kielder Reservoir, at the head of the North Tyne, has a major impact on river flow and releases from the reservoir make the river more fishable.
 Before fishing, it is worth checking when releases are planned.

 The Tyne is the best river system for salmon and sea trout in England and Wales and is even starting to challenge some of the more famous Scottish rivers.
 The quality as well as the quantity of fish is superb; the season begins in February, with beautiful fish often caught on the opening day.
 Spring fish are gradually increasing in numbers with typically April/May being the best months.
 The best early season fishing up to May is on the main Tyne.
 Thereafter, the number of fish entering the river substantially increases.
 From June, the whole system produces steadily, with catches gradually increasing through July and August, and peaking in September and October.

-The Tyne’s rivers also have a healthy wild brown trout population, particularly on the river Derwent where quality grayling will feature in many returns.
+The Tyne’s rivers also have a healthy wild brown trout population, particularly on the river Derwent where quality grayling also feature in many returns.

 There is a great tradition of coarse fishing on the river Tyne.
 This includes some very good quality dace and sizeable chub, as well as roach and gudgeon.
-Most coarse fishing is concentrated on the main river, via local angling clubs.
+Most coarse fishing is concentrated on the main river and managed through local angling clubs.

 By their nature, tidal estuaries support very rich and diverse marine ecosystems.
 Worms, crabs, shrimps and fry offer abundant food for species including mackerel, cod and flounder.
-Perhaps the most interesting thing is the number of different species and the types of fishing that can be used, which, combined with the 19 mile length of the tidal stretch, gives tidal fishing a universal appeal.
+There are an enormous number of different species and therefore methods of fishing, which combined with the 19 mile length of the tidal stretch, gives tidal fishing a universal appeal.

 Tyne Angling Passport